truecharts/website/docs/manual/FAQ.md

 in case of a failed update.
 Also it's worth mentioning that is the only storage option for `config` we can offer active support at the time.
 You can of course use host path for your `media` files.

+## How can I access data inside PVC?

+You can use [truetool](https://github.com/truecharts/truetool) and mount the PVC and un-mount once you finish.
+Use your prefered editor/explorer to do any changes you want.
+You need to make sure permissions stay the same, or the app might not be able to access the files.

 ## Do we support ACL's for HostPath storage?

 While it technically is perfectly possible for *most* Charts/Apps,